jaimiederijk/damcoflexdesk/README.md

 - If the user with a positive match on that date has a fixed desk then increase the number of available desk.

 - Custom calendar within the app to quickly change user status.

+## Instalation
+I used [Xampp](https://www.apachefriends.org/index.html) to develop this website.
+It uses PHP and MySQL.

+- Clone or download this repo
+- Place the clone in the htdocs folder in your Xampp installation
+- In MySQL Create a database named 'damco' and import this [SQL file](damco (2).sql)
+- Change the connection.php to you own settings
+- Go to your Xampp localhost and here you will find the app.

+## Minor Everything web applied
+Here I will explain how I applied what we have learned.

+### Web App From Scratch
+- Asynchronous request in the javascript
+- Object Literal Pattern used in the javascript

+### CSS To The Rescue
+- Used Mobile First Design approach
+- Used semantic html.
+- Works in older browsers

+### Browser technologies
+- Basic functionality works in all cases (server side rendering via php)
+- Enhanced with javascript and css
+- Keyboard navigatable

 ## Gather and parsing the calendars
 Most calendar apps allow the user to share their calendar.
 I'm using this functionality to get acces and get the data that I need.
 I store the calendar urls in a sql database.
 Using php I loop through all the users urls and see if there are any positive matches.